Seasawher/mathlib4-help/docs/attributes.md

 Tagging a theorem with `@[defeq]` automatically also tags it with `@[backward_defeq]`, maintaining the invariant that `@[defeq]` theorems form a subset of `@[backward_defeq]` theorems.

+## deferred_doc_check
+ Registers a `DeferredCheckHandler` for deferred docstring checks whose data has the named type.

 ## delab
  Register a delaborator